Yonkers firefighters arrested in bar brawls: police

 The victim was transported to the hospital with head and brain trauma.

-Probationary firefighter Bogdan Kosilov, 25, of Yonkers, is charged with one count of Second Degree Assault and one count of Second Degree Harassment.
+Probationary firefighter Bogdan Kosilov, 25, of Yonkers, is charged with one count of second-degree assault and one count of second-degree harassment.

-Fire Lieutenant Christopher Mitchell, 41, of Highland Falls, is charged with one count of Third Degree Assault and one count of Second Degree Harassment.
+Fire Lieutenant Christopher Mitchell, 41, of Highland Falls, is charged with one count of third-degree assault and one count of second-degree harassment.

 Both suspects have been arraigned.